pentamassiv/gtk-layer-shell-gir/README.md

 # gtk-layer-shell
 This is the safe wrapper for [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell), automatically generated from its [.gir file](GtkLayerShell-0.1.gir).
 For details on how to use it or how to generate the code yourself, have a look at the crate's [README](https://github.com/pentamassiv/gtk-layer-shell-gir/tree/main/gtk-layer-shell/README.md).
 The unsafe bindings can be found in this [folder](https://github.com/pentamassiv/gtk-layer-shell-gir/tree/main/gtk-layer-shell-sys).
-Unfortunately this crate is GTK3 only because upstream does not yet support GTK4 (https://github.com/wmww/gtk-layer-shell/issues/37).
+These crates are GTK3 only.
+Use [gtk4-layer-shell-sys](https://crates.io/crates/gtk4-layer-shell-sys) or [gtk4-layer-shell](https://crates.io/crates/gtk4-layer-shell) if you need to use it with GTK4.

 ## Maintenance status
 These crates are just wrappers for the C library so it is feature complete and not actively worked on.
 There are Github Actions keeping the dependencies up-to-date.
 If you encounter any problems, feel free to open a PR.